 When going through a divorce it’s only natural to have a multitude of emotions and feelings that range from being sad, depressed, anxious, lonely, disappointed, betrayed, angry, and at times, hopeless.
 It can be overwhelming to deal with this cocktail of emotions.

 Elaine, a mother in Alabama told me that at first, she felt relief that her horrible marriage was over, and she could move on.
 She felt guilty for being so relieved, but then anxiety, fear, and anger over the financial fallout of the divorce took over.
 She reported feeling depressed to the point of “thinking bad thoughts to escape this nightmare.”
+It is crucial is that you take care of yourself during and after a divorce.

 Get Some Rest!